IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 # Getting started with MIDI Controller Scripting

+!!!
+NOTE
+    This tutorial is for writing your own MIDI Controller Scripts.
+If you're looking to install an existing script, check out [this tutorial](./installing_scripts.md) instead.

 If you use a MIDI controller with FL Studio, it can be frustrating when it doesn’t work correctly out of the box.
 Fortunately, FL Studio includes a feature called MIDI Controller Scripting, which lets us add support for any